mann1mal/zPod-PKS-CSE-Demos/NamespaceIsolation/README.md

 </body>
 </html>
 ~~~
-So our policies are working as expecting, pods can communicate with other pods in their own namespace but not pods in other namespaces.
+Our policies are working as expecting, pods can communicate with other pods in their own namespace but not pods in other namespaces.

 ## Examining Pod to Pod Traffic with Traceflow